michaelwp/goTotp/README.md

-# go_totp
+# goTotp

-`go_totp` is a Go package for generating Time-based One-Time Passwords (TOTP) conforming to RFC 6238.
+`goTotp` is a Go package for generating Time-based One-Time Passwords (TOTP) conforming to RFC 6238.
 It supports multiple hash algorithms, including HMAC-SHA1, HMAC-SHA256, and HMAC-SHA512.

 ## Features